This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 Will Cicaplast clog pores?

-It’s a valid question, as I don’t think Cicaplast is suitable for the whole face, for acne-prone people.
-If you’re calling out shea butter as comedogenic, I recommend reading my blog post on pore clogging ingredients.
+It’s a valid question, as I don’t think Cicaplast is suitable for the whole face, especially for acne-prone people.
+If you’re calling out shea butter as comedogenic, I recommend reading my blog post on pore-clogging ingredients.

 I agree that the shea is probably problematic here, but it can’t truly be isolated to one ingredient.
 Where I can, I like to suggest reading that blog so you can develop a more nuanced view on “pore cloggers”.